B.C. roll

-The B.C.
-(British Columbia) roll is a Maki-zushi (roll), a kind of sushi containing barbecued salmon and cucumber.
+The B.C. roll is a kind of sushi containing barbecued salmon and cucumber.
 It is prepared as an uramaki roll, a style of sushi in which the rice is on the outside.
 Often the roll contains barbecued salmon skin coated in a sweet sauce.
 There are many variations of this roll including barbecued salmon skin with mayo.

-The name comes from the fact that British Columbia is famous for wild Pacific salmon.
+The name comes from the fact that British Columbia (B.C.) is famous for wild Pacific salmon.
 Many sushi restaurants in B.C. serve the B.C. roll as a part of their menu.
 The Vancouver-based Japanese chef Hidekazu Tojo created the B.C. roll in 1974 when he used salmon skin in place of the traditional anago (salt-water eel), which was difficult to obtain in the West Coast.